stanbar/stanbar/README.md

 Professionally, my research interests are in the area of blockchains, cryptography and secure computation.

-As a hobby, my research interests are in the areas of psychology and philosophy.
+I combine the world of scientific theory and business practice.

 My lifelong goal is to find the universal formula for a happy and meaningful life.